Amsterdam/zaken-backend/README.md

 These steps are necessary to make sure all configurations are set up correctly so that you can get the project running correctly.

+### Creating networks & build container

-First, make sure you have built the project and executed the database migrations:
+First, create the necessary networks and build the project:

 ```bash
 docker network create top_and_zaak_backend_bridge